 From a practical standpoint, parents tend to have an easier time keeping their child in the harnessed car seat altogether.
 The vehicle lap/shoulder belt is much easier to unbuckle than a harness buckle, so if your child is an escape artist, the problem may grow after moving into a booster.
 More importantly, the child must be able to sit in the proper position and be able to stay there in order to be safe in a booster seat.
 This means no leaning forward, sideways, slouching, or wiggling out of the shoulder portion of the seatbelt.
 The seatbelt cannot protect a child who is not in the proper position.
 Most children cannot be trusted to sit properly until at least 4 years old.
 Many parents find that their child is actually much older than 4 before they can be expected to sit still in a booster.

 If your vehicle has lap-only seatbelts in the rear seats, I highly recommend that you keep your child in a harnessed car seat as long as possible.
 Harnessed seats can be installed with a lap-only belt.
 Booster seats absolutely must be used with a lap/shoulder belt.
 Extended harnessing is vastly preferable to moving a child into a lap-only seatbelt.

 If your child truly has outgrown a 40-pound limit harnessed car seat and is still under age 4, I suggest looking for a car seat with a higher harnessed weight limit first.
-There are a few seats available today with a higher harness limit that later become booster seats, if you're concerned about buying another car seat and then a booster.
+There are many combination car seats available today with a higher harness limit that later become booster seats, if you're concerned about buying another car seat and then a booster.
 As long as it is used properly, any car seat with a higher harnessed weight limit would be a good choice.

-Heather Corley is a certified Child Passenger Safety Technician.
+Heather Corley is a certified Child Passenger Safety Technician-Instructor.